Advertiser disclosure

 What is the PSAT?

 The PSAT is often appropriately described as a “preliminary” or “practice” SAT.
 This is for good reason – the test is incredibly similar to the real SAT exam.
 The PSAT is typically taken before one takes the SAT.
 Other times, however, the PSAT is called the NMSQT or “National Merit Scholarship Qualifying Test.”
-Students who perform well on the exam can potentially qualify for a National Merit Scholarship.
+This is because students who perform well on the exam can potentially qualify for a National Merit Scholarship.

-While students can certainly win a National Merit Scholarship by taking the PSAT, it’s important to note that they can only qualify for it by taking one specific version of the exam, the PSAT/NMSQT.
 While the PSAT 10 and PSAT 8/9 also exist, these are typically taken earlier (in one’s academic career) than the PSAT/NMSQT.
 Neither the PSAT 10 or 8/9 qualify students for the National Merit Scholarship.
-Thus, for the purpose of simplicity, when we refer to the “PSAT” in this article, we are referring specifically to the PSAT/NMSQT!
+When we refer to the “PSAT” in this article, we are referring specifically to the PSAT/NMSQT!

 What is the SAT?